epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         self.command = commands2.SequentialCommandGroup(*commands)
         self.command.initialize()

-    def execute(self):
-        if self.command is not None:
-            self.command.execute()

-    def isFinished(self) -> bool:
-        if self.command is not None:
-            return self.command.isFinished()

-    def end(self, interrupted: bool):
-        if self.command is not None:
-            self.command.end(interrupted)
-            self.command = None

     def getRemainingWaypointsAheadOfUs(self):
         # find the waypoint nearest to the current location: we want to skip all the waypoints before it
         nearest, distance = None, None